Section 54 of Income Tax Act : Capital Gains Exemption on Sale of House

 Explore

-The lock-in period of 3 years is applicable when the taxpayer claims an exemption under Section 54 of income tax act.
-And the following situations can arise:
+The lock-in period of 3 years is applicable when the taxpayer claims an exemption under Section 54 of the Income Tax Act.
+The following situations can arise:

 Situation 1: